The opportunity that's slipping away while you're building your career

 You can't get these years back.

-But here's the good news: you don't have to figure this out alone.
+The good news is that you don't have to figure this out alone.

 That's what I've spent the past few years building.
 And now I'm formalizing it.